The best of both worlds, Pumpkin Banana Muffins are moist, soft, spiced healthy muffins perfect for breakfast or snacks. Also so easy!

 Ingredients and Notes

-Banana pumpkin muffins are made with simple ingredients, many which are pantry friendly.
+These pumpkin banana muffins are made with simple ingredients, many which are pantry friendly.
 Without much planning, you can whip these up and enjoy a delicious treat!

 - Flour: Different types of flour to use include: all purpose flour, whole wheat flour or white whole wheat flour.